INSERT DELAYED ...

 performing many separate inserts.

-the table is not otherwise in use.
-There is also the additional
+not otherwise in use.
+There is also the additional overhead

-overhead for the server to handle a separate thread for each
+for the server to handle a separate thread for each table for

-table for which there are delayed rows.
-This means that you
+which there are delayed rows.
+This means that you should use

 The queued rows are held only in memory until they are inserted